-This course covers the theory and repair of braking systems used in medium and heavy duty vehicles.
-Topics include air, hydraulic, and ABS system diagnosis and repair.
-Upon completion, students should be able to troubleshoot, adjust, and repair braking systems on medium and heavy duty vehicles.
+This course introduces the theory and principles of braking and steering in medium and heavy duty vehicles.
+Topics include wheel and tire problems, frame members, bearings, fifth wheel, coupling systems, and braking systems.
+Upon completion, students should be able to diagnose, adjust, and repair steering and braking problems on medium and heavy duty vehicles.